James Madison: Prelude to war

-Military action
+Military actions

-Madison and his advisers initially believed the war would result in a quick American victory.
-Being overconfident, Madison ordered a three military spearhead incursions into Canada, starting at Detroit, which was designed to loosen British control around American-held Fort Niagara and destroy the British supply lines from Montreal.
-These actions would gain leverage for concessions to protect American shipping in the Atlantic.
-Without a standing army, Madison counted on state militias to rally to the flag and invade Canada: however, governors in the Northeast failed to cooperate.
-As a result, Madison's first Canadian campaign ended in failure.
-The British army was more organized, used professional soldiers, and fostered an alliance with Native American tribes led by Tecumseh.
-On August 16, Major General William Hull, timidly fearing an Indian attack, quickly surrendered to British and Native American forces at Detroit.
-On October 13, a separate force from the United States was defeated at Queenston Heights.
-Commanding General Henry Dearborn, hampered by mutinous New England infantry, retreated to winter quarters near Albany, after failing to destroy Montreal's vulnerable British supply lines.
-Lacking adequate revenue to fund the war, the Madison administration was forced to rely on high-interest loans furnished by bankers based in New York City and Philadelphia.
+Given the circumstances involving Napoleon in Europe, Madison initially believed the war would result in a swift American victory.
+Madison ordered three landed military spearhead incursions into Canada, beginning from Fort Detroit, aimed to loosening British control around American-held Fort Niagara and destroying the British supply lines from Montreal.
+These actions were intended to gain leverage for concessions to protect American shipping in the Atlantic.
+Without a standing army, Madison counted on regular state militias to rally to the flag and invade Canada; however, governors in the Northeast failed to cooperate.
+The British army was more organized, utilized professional soldiers, and fostered an alliance with Native American tribes led by Tecumseh.
+On August 16, during the British siege of Detroit, Major General William Hull panicked after the British fired on the fort and killed two American officers.
+Terrified of a Native American massacre, drinking heavily, Hull quickly ordered a white tablecloth out a window and unconditionally surrendered Fort Detroit and his entire army to British Major-General Sir Isaac Brock.
+Hull, later, was court-martialed for cowardice, but Madison intervened and saved him from execution.
+On October 13, a separate force from the United States was defeated at Queenston Heights, although Brock was killed.
+Commanding General Henry Dearborn, hampered by mutinous New England infantry, retreated to winter quarters near Albany, failing to destroy Montreal's vulnerable British supply lines.
+Lacking adequate revenue to fund the war, the Madison administration was forced to rely on high-interest loans provided by bankers in New York City and Philadelphia.